ordinarylabs/bicycle/README.md

 [dependencies]
 bicycle = { package = "bicycle_shims", path = "__bicycle__/shims" }

-## set the binary name to "proc" so the CLI can deploy it
+## set the binary name to "biplane_function" so the CLI can deploy it
 [[bin]]
 path = "src/main.rs"
 name = "biplane_function"